PatrickLang/kubernetes-windows-dev/README.md

 Once complete, the binary will be available at:
 `~/go/src/k8s.io/kubernetes/_output/dockerized/bin/linux/amd64/e2e.test`

-### Running kubetest
+### Running Tests

 #### On an existing cluster

 The Kubernetes tests are also in the kubernetes/kubernetes repo.
 You can easily build and run them from the same VM used to build the Windows binaries.
+The binary is `e2e.test`.

+> The PR fetching script at [scripts/prfetch.sh](scripts/prfetch.sh) also includes the needed changes to `e2e.test`

 ```bash
 export KUBE_MASTER=local